-A B.S. degree in Hospitality Management (HM) provides students with business and managerial skills to succeed in a wide variety of hospitality and venue management careers.
-The curriculum includes core business principles, hospitality management concepts, and advanced skills in one of the emphasis areas, Conference & Events Planning Management, Food & Beverage Management, Lodging Management, and Sports Venue Management.
-The essence of these areas is that hospitality is about creating a unique and memorable experience for guests.
+A B.S. degree in Hospitality Management (HM) prepares graduates with business and managerial skills to succeed in a wide variety of hospitality management careers.
+The curriculum includes core hospitality business principles, hospitality management concepts, and advanced skills in a variety of industry segments, such as events and conferences, hotels and lodging, restaurant management, sport venue and entertainment management.